 Vision provides one of the richest and most information-dense perspectives into an infant’s interaction with the world.
 Early visual input shapes fundamental developmental processes.
 Some efforts have been made towards capturing an infant's visual experience with the use of head-mounted cameras \cite{candy2024infants}.
 Retargeting to humanoids should be seen as a complementary approach, with unique opportunities to examine what infants actually see as they move.
 By replaying infant motions on a humanoid platform equipped with binocular cameras, we can approximate the infant’s first-person visual stream under controlled conditions, gaining access to patterns of visual experience that are otherwise impossible to measure directly.

 As proof of concept for the unique added value of vision in humanoids, we recreate an instance of hand regard displayed by a 25-week-old infant using the iCub robot (see Fig.~\ref{fig:simulation}).
-We set the joint angles of the iCub to match those of the infant.
-Using the iCub vision, we recreate the visual consequence of hand regard.
+We set the joint angles of the iCub to match those of the infant and rotated the eyes to fixate on the hand.
+Thus, we recreate the visual consequence of hand regard.
 As shown in Fig.~\ref{fig:simulation}.A, the hand is close enough to the face, occupying most of the visual field.
-Furthermore, at such close distances, the interocular distance results in a binocular signal that can inform the infant about the depth and 3-dimensional structure of their own hand, as revealed by the stereoscopic anaglyph generated by the superposition of the left and right visual inputs.
+Furthermore, the interocular distance results in a binocular signal that can inform the infant about the depth and 3-dimensional structure of their own hand, as revealed by the stereoscopic anaglyph generated by the superposition of the left and right visual inputs.